 - Give them alternatives for anger.
 For example, you can tell your child that if he feels angry, instead of acting aggressively, he should touch his nose or start jumping to vent all that pent-up negative physical energy.
 If he is angry because he is not able to do something, tell him to ask for your help immediately.

 - Involve the child in creative activities such as dance, music or art.
 Sometimes a child may not able to express his emotions in words, as his communication skills are still developing.
 By making use of any of these creative medium, the child can express his feelings in a better way.

 - Whenever the child displays good behavior, reward him by taking him out for a movie, or compliment him by saying things such as "I appreciate that you have done...." or "thank you for.....".
 Positive re-enforcement will dissuade him from acting aggressively.

-- If for some reason, the child is very angry and uncontrollable, you may remove the child physically from the scene.
+- If the child is very angry and uncontrollable, remove the child physically from the scene.
 This will help in calming him down.

-- Identify with the child so that he does not feel alone.
-Tell him that you yourself used to get angry very fast before, but now you have fully controlled your anger.
-The child will feel that it is possible for him to control his anger too.
+- Identify with your kid so that he doesn't feel alone.
+Tell him that you yourself were short-tempered before, but now you have fully controlled your anger.
+The child will feel that it's possible for him to control his anger too.

 Anger management tips are most effective if you make use of these tips during the pre-adolescent days; as a child's personality is created in the first seven years of his life.
 When handling angry children, the parents should first ascertain the reason for their anger, and then find a solution accordingly.